 The jaguar is a mere cool addition to the centre, but like most big cats it’s incredibly isolated and elusive by nature.
 I saw many sloths in this place while staying in Puerto Viejo and thoroughly enjoyed getting one more sloth fix.

-The extra wildlife there was a lovely cherry on a very sweet cake at the end of my Costa Rica adventure.
+The extra wildlife there was a lovely cherry on a very sweet cake after getting more than a fair share of sloth-spotting during my time in Costa Rica.

-I hope that after reading this post you are left with the same peace of mind that I left Costa Rica with, safe in the knowledge that you will get to see sloths during your visit.
+I hope that after reading this post you are feeling the same peace of mind that I left Costa Rica with, safe in the knowledge that you will get to see sloths during your visit.

 You may have to do some planning and prioritising before or during your trip, but if you follow this guide it shouldn’t be too long before you are the envy of your cute-animal loving friends and family.